cirosantilli/git-tutorial/index.md

     git push git@github.com:userid/reponame.git master

-This may ask for you github username and pass.
+This may ask for you GitHub username and pass.

-Go back to github and browse your uploaded files to check that they are there.
+Go back to GitHub and browse your uploaded files to check that they are there.

-##github and tags
+##GitHub and tags

-If you tag then you can refer have raw urls for tags.
+If you tag then you can refer have raw URLs for tags.

-#file permissions
+#File permissions

 Git keeps file permissions (rwx) as metadata inside the `.git` dir.

-#empty dirs
+#Empty dirs

 Git ignores empty dirs.